argoproj/argo-workflows/docs/argo-server-sso-argocd.md

-# Sharing the Argo CD Dex Instance using Oauth2
+# Use ArgoCD Dex for authentication

-It is possible to have the Argo Workflows Server use the Argo CD Dex instance for SSO, for instance if you use Okta with SAML which cannot integrate with Argo Workflows directly.
+It is possible to have the Argo Workflows Server use the Argo CD Dex instance for authentication, for instance if you use Okta with SAML which cannot integrate with Argo Workflows directly.
 In order to make this happen, you will need the following:

 - You must be using at least Dex [v2.23.0](https://github.com/dexidp/dex/releases/tag/v2.23.0), because that's when `staticClients[].secretEnv` was added.
 That means ArgoCD 1.7.12 and above.
 - A secret containing two keys, `client-id` and `client-secret` to be used by both Dex and Argo Workflows Server. `client-id` is `argo-workflows-sso` in this example, `client-secret` can be any random string.
 If ArgoCD and ArgoWorkflows are installed in different namespaces the secret must be present in both of them.
 Example: